panzerama/Monkey.INF/ActOne/SceneOne.md

     I have seen nothing.

-MARCELLUS
+Mark

-    Horatio says 'tis but our fantasy,
+    Harry says 'tis but our fantasy,
     And will not let belief take hold of him
     Touching this dreaded sight, twice seen of us:
     Therefore I have entreated him along